shawngraham/hist3812-f22/content/syllabus/gpt3.md

 ### Think through what you do in terms of HPS

 McCall's HPS framework gives us a model for mapping out the elements of an interactive experience (which in this case also includes training and fine-tuning data) to see what kinds of historical experiences are possible.
-If you haven't read [this](http://gamestudies.org/2003/articles/mccall), [this]https://medium.com/@betterthemask/game-design-in-the-imperial-mode-cgsa-2022-e5a9a6a57859, and [this](https://www.dreamofdarkness.com/dev-journal/can-the-historical-problem-space-framework-help-us-make-better-history-games) yet, now's the time to stop and read them.
+If you haven't read [this](http://gamestudies.org/2003/articles/mccall), [this](https://medium.com/@betterthemask/game-design-in-the-imperial-mode-cgsa-2022-e5a9a6a57859), and [this](https://www.dreamofdarkness.com/dev-journal/can-the-historical-problem-space-framework-help-us-make-better-history-games) yet, now's the time to stop and read them.

+Go ahead, I'll wait.

 McCall draws attention to the way 'genre' conventions in games curtail the kinds of ideas that can be realized in games; games are mathematical systems of interlocking parts, so once we start narrowing down those parts they can only mesh in particular ways.
 Jayanth's piece suggests that the _material conditions_ of game design _also_ play a role in what kinds of experiences can be imagined, reflected, and realized in games.
 What's the analogous situation here?
 For our present purposes, games and large language models are both representations of the/a world.
 And if we are fine-tuning on the work of someone like King, the material conditions of his life and world are going to turn up: we have to think _hard_ about the intersection of King's antisemitism with the ways antisemitism emerges in our own day and age (in the training set, in the ways the model might draw connections).
 A modified 'historical problem space framework' can help us map these out.